compsecio/ctfbook/src/c2/sliver.md

-# sliver C2 platform and Kali
+# Sliver C2 platform and Kali

 ## Pieces of a typical Command and Control attack
 There are three pieces to a typical C2 setup: